-The employee must also complete an Application for PERA Retirement Benefits prior to the start of employment under the phased retirement program.
+The employee must also complete an Application for PERA Retirement benefits prior to the start of employment under PRO.
 The member may then begin collecting a PERA pension benefit without the normally required 30-day break in service and prohibition against having an agreement to return to work with the current employer.
-All further accruals of service credit or adjustment of the high-five average salary ceases.
+All further accruals of service credit or adjustment of the high-five average salary cease.
 In addition, the retired member is not subject to any post-retirement earnings limits.